ksenia007/humor_recognition/README.md

 ## Datasets:

+❗❗❗ All datasets except the first one contain offensive jokes, be careful

 😂 _Humicroedit and FunLines datasets_

 Nabil Hossain, John Krumm and Michael Gamon.
 "President Vows to Cut ~~Taxes~~ Hair": Dataset and Analysis of Creative Text Editing for Humorous Headlines.
 2019.
 In NAACL.